simplex-chat/simplex-chat/simplex-messaging.md

 ### Command authentication

 The SMP servers must athenticate all transmissions (excluding `create` and `send` commands sent with empty signatures) by verifying the provided signatures.
-Signature should be the hash of the first part `signed` (including CRLF characters) of `transmission`, encrypted with the key associated with the queue ID (sender's or recepient's, depending on which queue ID is used).
+Signature should be the hash of the first part `signed` (including CRLF characters) of `transmission`, encrypted with the key associated with the queue ID (sender's or recipient's, depending on which queue ID is used).

 ### Recipient commands